KariSims/KariSims/README.md

   <img src="https://media.giphy.com/media/dWesBcTLavkZuG35MI/giphy.gif" width="600" height="300"/>
 </div>

-I'm an engineer / data scientist from Africa. with an academic degree in Statistics and IT </p>
+I'm an engineer / data scientist from Africa and an entrepreneur in my spare time.
+With an academic degree in Statistics and IT
+I assist individuals and companies in designing studies, including market research, etc. Implementation of data collection, processing and analysis solutions.
+Implementation and deployment of predictive machine learning models.
+Also in staff training... with my structure, BREST(`Bureau de Recherches, d’Etudes Statistiques et Technologiques`).

   **In Statistics, as skills :**
+                              -

+## ⚡ Futures projects :
+I'm counting on you, the community, to always keep an eye on my account, because you'll find fun and serious projects in the field so that I can continue to progress :rocket:, and don't hesitate to invite me to interesting projects involving datascience.
+It's a passion that I know I share with many of you :handshake:.